Next Start

 Manual transmission fluid in older vehicles, which is sometimes referred to as manual transmission oil or lube, is common for some older manual transmission cars.

 This heavier 75W to 140W fluid is never used in automatic transmission cars, and even if your car is a manual transmission, it doesn’t mean it will use this type of manual transmission fluid.
-Most later model vehicles with manual transmissions will use an automatic fluid in their manual transmissions.

 Synthetic vs. Traditional Transmission Fluid

-While traditional transmission fluid is made from crude oil and the reshaping of hydrocarbons for specifications of different vehicles, synthetic transmission fluid is created through different chemical reactions.
+While traditional transmission fluid is made from crude oil and the reshaping of hydrocarbons for the specifications of different vehicles, synthetic transmission fluid is created through different chemical reactions.
 This type of transmission oil is less likely to break down, oxidize or thin out in high temperatures.

 So how do you choose between traditional and synthetic transmission fluid?
 Unfortunately, this answer isn’t always black and white.
 Be sure to check the specifications provided by your vehicle’s manufacturer and when in doubt, consult a transmission specialist.